ucan-wg/invocation/README.md

 ### 6.2.1 UCAN Task Version

-The `uiv` field MUST contain the Semver-frmatted version of the UCAN Task Specification that this struct conforms to.
+The `uiv` field MUST contain the SemVer-formatted version of the UCAN Task Specification that this struct conforms to.

 ### 6.2.2 Task